Amixdu/StudentAppMernStack/README.md

 * Backend pagination implemented to show 5 users per page <br>
 * Admins can filter users by Email, Name or ID<br><br>

 ### Notes List
 * Students can see a list of notes, with options to add more notes, update and delete existing ones <br>
 * Backend pagination implemented to show 3 notes per page <br><br>

 ### Assignment Completion
 10/11 Development tasks completed (unit testing not done)

-App Hosted On Heroku: https://studentapplicationmern.herokuapp.com/ <br>
-(Note: Using Docker and running on localhost is much faster than running the app using the Heroku link)